smart-edge-open/specs/doc/ran/openness_ran.md

 Host kernel version - 3.10.0-1062.12.1.rt56.1042.el7.x86_64

-Instructions on how to configure kernel command line in OpenNESS can be found in [OpenNESS getting started documentation](https://github.com/otcshare/specs/blob/master/doc/getting-started/openness-experience-kits.md#customizing-kernel-grub-parameters-and-tuned-profile--variables-per-host)
+Instructions on how to configure the kernel command line in OpenNESS can be found in [OpenNESS getting started documentation](https://github.com/otcshare/specs/blob/master/doc/getting-started/openness-experience-kits.md#customizing-kernel-grub-parameters-and-tuned-profile--variables-per-host)

 # Deploying and Running the FlexRAN pod

-1. Deploy the OpenNESS cluster with [SRIOV for FPGA enabled](https://github.com/otcshare/specs/blob/master/doc/enhanced-platform-awareness/openness-fpga.md#fpga-fec-ansible-installation-for-openness-network-edge) .
+1. Deploy the OpenNESS cluster with [SRIOV for FPGA enabled](https://github.com/otcshare/specs/blob/master/doc/enhanced-platform-awareness/openness-fpga.md#fpga-fec-ansible-installation-for-openness-network-edge).
-2. Ensure there are no FlexRAN pods and FPGA configuration pods are not deployed using `kubectl get pods`
+2. Confirm that there are no FlexRAN pods and the FPGA configuration pods are not deployed using `kubectl get pods`.
-3. Ensure all the EPA microservice and Enhancements (part of OpenNESS play book) are deployed `kubectl get po --all-namespaces`
+3. Confirm that all the EPA microservice and enhancements (part of OpenNESS playbook) are deployed `kubectl get po --all-namespaces`.
   ```yaml
   NAMESPACE     NAME                                      READY   STATUS    RESTARTS   AGE
   kube-ovn      kube-ovn-cni-8x5hc                        1/1     Running   17         7d19h